-My doctoral dissertation (advisor Dr. Jianping Li) focused on the theoretical development of the Nonlinear local Lyapunov Vectors (NLLVs) and their applications to ensemble forecasting and targeted observing.
+My doctoral research (advisor Dr. Jianping Li) developed a dynamically unstable perturbation method, i.e., the nonlinear local Lyapunov vectors (NLLVs), and extended their applications to the ensemble initialization.

-After graduation, I earned high marks in my proposal submitted to National Research Council (NRC, US) and was offered an NRC Research Associate.
-My post-doctoral research in collaboration with Dr. Zoltan Toth at Global System Division (GSD)/NOAA developed a statistical analysis and forecast error (SAFE) estimation method for the grid-point estimation of analysis and short-range forecast error variances which is of critical importance to data assimilation and ensemble forecast initialization.
+After Ph.D., I earned high marks in the proposal submitted to National Research Council (NRC, U.S.) and was offered an NRC Research Associate.
+My post-doctoral research in collaboration with Dr. Zoltan Toth at Global System Division (GSD)/NOAA developed a statistical analysis and forecast error (SAFE) estimation method for the grid-point error estimation.

-Currently, I worked as a research associate in Dr. Xuguang Wang’s group at the University of Oklahoma.
-My current research involves the impacts of assimilating novel observational data (e.g. high-fidelity dropsondes from field campaign) and high-resolution model configuration on hurricane analyses and predictions.
-My parallel projects also include developments of DA techniques, like the particle filter and multi-scale localization scheme for ensemble-based data assimilation.
+I am currently working as a research fellow in Dr. Xuguang Wang's group at the University of Oklahoma.
+The recent research involves studying the impact of assimilating novel observations and increasing model resolution configuration on hurricane analysis and prediction.
+My ongoing research includes the development of the localized particle filters and the multi-scale localization scheme for ensemble-based data assimilation.

 Major: Atmospheric Sciences